-The top section of the summary window displays the total number of crashes that match your query, as well as the number and percentage of crashes by five commonly looked at crashes filters.
+The top section of the summary window displays the total number of crashes that match your query, as well as the number and percentage of crashes by five commonly viewed crashes filters.

-In addition, below the Results Summary are graphs and charts that illustrate the four most commonly looked at filters for three categories: Overall, Victim Summary, and Ped Crash Summary.
-You can select which category to look at from the bar highlighted in red.
+In addition, below the Results Summary are graphs and charts that illustrate the four most commonly viewed at filters for three categories: Overall, Victim Summary, and Ped Crash Summary.
+You can select which category to view from the bar highlighted in red.
 For example, below is a pie graph that depicts the number of crashes by crash severity.

 You can also print and export the graphs and tables in various formats by clicking on the export icons.